Occupational Safety Solutions

 Available in SMC classroom or on-site at customer's facility

-SMC’s Arc Flash Refresher Course is instructed by a certified Low Voltage/ High Voltage NFPA70E Arc Flash Instructor with 30 years’ experience in the electrical industry as a licensed Journeyman and Master electrician.
+SMC’s Arc Flash Safety Course is instructed by a certified Low Voltage/ High Voltage NFPA70E Arc Flash Instructor with 30 years’ experience in the electrical industry as a licensed Journeyman and Master electrician.

 Objectives: